edgio-docs/edgio-docs/guides/next.md

 }
 ```

-The `Prefetch` component fetches data for the linked page from the XDN's edge cache and adds it to the service worker's cache when the link becomes visible in the viewport.
+The `Prefetch` component fetches data for the linked page from {{ PRODUCT_NAME }}'s edge cache and adds it to the service worker's cache when the link becomes visible in the viewport.
 When the user taps on the link, the page transition will be instantaneous because the browser won't need to fetch data from the network.

 The `Prefetch` component assumes you're using `getServerSideProps` and will prefetch the data URL corresponding to the target page.
 If you need to prefetch a different url, you can do so using the `url` prop: